 - As above, but with a blank background.

 Another way to convey information really quickly is by using a color code.
 Assign a different color to each category or activity.
 Add the color code to the beginning of your journal so that you can reference it.
 You can also use it as a bookmark by drawing it on a strip of cardstock.
 Once you memorize the color code, you won’t need to reference it anymore and that will happen sooner than you think.
+Integrating color coding into bullet journaling can enhance both its functionality and aesthetic appeal.
+Here are some more ways you can use color coding in your bullet journal.

 Bullet Journal Key Ideas